Drawing electrical symbols

 Creating a symbol based on another symbol

-In the symbols palette, right-click on the symbol used as a model and select command Create similar symbol.
+In the symbols palette, right-click the model symbol and select Create similar symbol.

 creating similar symbol

-A dialogue box appears.
-Enter the new symbol title.
-If the symbol is supposed to be in a different group, press the Change button and select the target group.
+A dialog box appears.
+Enter the new symbol's title.
+If it should belong to a different group, press the Change button and select the target group.

-The symbols are stored in files with "ppd" extension (normal symbols) or "picd" extension (integrated circuits).
+Symbols are stored in files with the .ppd extension (normal symbols) or the .picd extension (integrated circuits).

 Connection points

-Connection points are drawn using the icon: icon: connection point.
-The connection points need to be aligned.
-The figure shows an incorrectly positioned connection point which results in inability to wire the symbol, because the wire to another symbol would not be horizontal.
+You draw connection points using this icon: icon: connection point.
+Connection points must be properly aligned.
+The figure below shows an incorrectly positioned connection point - this makes it impossible to wire the symbol because the wire to another symbol wouldn't be horizontal.

 incorrectly positioned connection points